jackylee1/aws-elemental-instant-video-highlights/README.md

 Module X: [Extra Credit](X_ExtraCredit/README.md) ( Not required, but you will learn more things! )

 Module Z: [Clean Up](Z_CleanUp/README.md) ( Highly recommended to complete so you won't have unnecessary AWS charges )

+## License

+This library is licensed under the Apache 2.0 License.